Decatur County License Hearing Guide

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a restricted or hardship license in Georgia.
-This allows you to drive under certain conditions.
+If your license is suspended, you may be eligible for a limited driving permit in Georgia.

-• IID Requirement: In some cases, the DDS may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• Ignition Interlock Device (IID): In some cases, the DDS may require you to install an ignition interlock device (IID) on your vehicle as a condition of obtaining a limited driving permit.
+An IID is a breathalyzer device that prevents you from starting your car if you have alcohol in your system.

 Getting Your License Back